 Let’s finish this section with a little story about an agency whose attitude sucked.

 Once upon a time, a long time ago, working as a client, we had a website agency, who wrote content for us.
-We reviewed this content before it went online.
-But, we found that every time it was full of spelling and grammar errors.
-Now, these things happen from time to time.
+We reviewed this before it went online.
+But, we found it repeatedly full of spelling and grammar errors.
+It’s fine if this happens from time to time.
 But, with this agency, it happened EVERY time.

 When we flagged this to them, their response was it wasn’t their responsibility.
 It was our content on our site, so we should correct their spelling and grammar before it got posted.

-Like we said, sometimes you get an agency with an attitude that sucks.
-We go tout of that contract pretty quickly, and found another good agency who ran the event for us.
+As we said, sometimes you get an agency with an attitude that sucks.
+We got out of that contract pretty quickly, and found another agency to run the event for us.
 A week before the competitor event.

-Which, fun though it’s been to share this bad agency story, does bring us on to what to look for that suggests you have a good agency.
+Which, fun though it’s been to share this bad agency story, does bring us on to the signs of a good agency.

 Rules of thumb - the agency is worth keeping

-If your business is going well, there’s a good chance you have a good marketing agency supporting you.
+If your business is going well, it’s likely you have a good marketing agency supporting you.

 You should be doing regular evaluations with your agency anyway.
-These will show how and where they are hitting your targets.
+These will show how and where they’re hitting your targets.